zdravkov/kendo-docs/api/dataviz/sparkline.md

 ### dataBound

-Fires when the chart has received data from the data source and is about to render it.
+Fires when the sparkline has received data from the data source and is about to render it.

 #### Example